zhirafovod/opentelemetry-python-contrib/util/opentelemetry-util-genai-traceloop-translator/README.rst

 It intercepts spans with ``traceloop.*`` attributes and creates corresponding spans with ``gen_ai.*`` attributes, enabling seamless integration between Traceloop instrumentation and GenAI observability tools.

-Why
----
-If your application uses Traceloop instrumentation but you want your observability backend to consume OpenTelemetry GenAI semantic conventions, this translator bridges the gap.
-It enables:

-- **Gradual Migration**: Keep using Traceloop while adopting GenAI conventions
-- **Tool Compatibility**: Make Traceloop spans visible to GenAI-aware dashboards and analysis tools
-- **Zero Code Changes**: Automatic registration means no manual processor setup required

 Mapping Table
 -------------